ponfri/cypress_template/ONBOARDING.md

 - [Environment Usage Instructions](ai_instructions/env_usage.md)
 - [Fixtures Documentation](ai_instructions/fixtures.md)

+## Contribution Templates

+To help maintainers and contributors, this project uses GitHub issue and pull request templates:
+- **Bug Reports:** Fill out the bug report template for any problems you encounter.
+- **Feature Requests:** Use the feature request template to propose new features or improvements.
+- **Pull Requests:** Use the pull request template to describe your changes and confirm you followed project conventions.

+Templates are located in `.github/ISSUE_TEMPLATE/` and `.github/PULL_REQUEST_TEMPLATE.md`.

 ---
 For further help, contact the project maintainer or open an issue on GitHub.